GreiffLab/immuneREF/docs/source/immuneREF_additional_analysis.rst

     myfilt = filtered.data(RNAseq, factor = "Group", norm = FALSE, depth = NULL, method = 1, cv.cutoff = 100, cpm = 1, p.adj = "fdr")

-b -  Sequencing bias detection and correction
+Sequencing bias detection and correction
 --------------------------------------------------

 The length bias and the GC bias plots describe the relationship between the expression values and the feature length and the GC content, respectively.
 Two vectors,matrices containing transcript length and GC content for each gen have to be provided (see NOISeq manual for adequate format).
 As before, the plots can be generated for each experimental condition using the argument factor.
 Code example: